JakeJames97/Automated-Repositories/README.md

 Once the files have been generated, the command will attempt to register the new service provider inside your config/app.php

+## Usage Lumen
+Since lumen doesn't support publishing config files, you'll need to create your own config file called **automatedRepositories** this should contain the following:

+    return [
+        'directory' => [
+            'repositories' => 'App/Repositories',
+            'contracts' => 'App/Contracts',
+            'providers' => 'App/Providers'
+        ]
+    ];

+Once you've added the config, it needs to be registered inside of app.php like so:

+    $app->configure('app');

+The final step is to register the command inside of kernel.php

+    protected $commands = [
+         MakeRepositoryCommand::class
+    ];

 ## Running Tests
     composer test